nakst/teak/help/Base Module.md

 // Parse the string as a floating point number.
 // The error string "INVALID_FORMAT" indicates it was not a floating point number. err[float] StringParseFloat(str s);

+// *Deprecated* Use int str:byte(int index) instead.
+// Extract the byte value (0-255) of the one byte string.
+// If the string is longer than a byte, the first byte is used.
+// If the string is empty, -1 is returned. int CharacterToByte(str x);

+// *Deprecated* Use str int:str() instead.
+// Convert the byte value (0-255) to a one byte string. str StringFromByte(int x);
 ```

 ## Strings and characters — UTF-8